archivesunleashed/archivesunleashed.org/content/aut/datathon.md

 date: 2019-01-01T11:51:41-04:00
 ---

 This guide is meant to be a quick reference guide for attendees at the Archives Unleashed [datathons](/events).
-These are commonly-asked questions and options that attendees have used, and may be dynamically updated during events.
+These are commonly-asked questions and options that attendees have used, and may be updated during events.

 Screenshots are from Mac, as we don't have a Windows machine on our project team.
 Our apologies.